heyiamatree/heyiamatree/README.md

 ## HI THERE, I'M A TREE🌳!!
-And..Uhh I'm a Developer!
+And..Uhh I'm a Developer!🙂

 ### I CAN DO THOSE: